 So, to get the best out of your boiler it will need an annual service.
 Think of this as a boiler MOT.

 During the service, a professional will look the boiler over inside and out.
 This will bring any potential problems to their attention and prevent them from turning into an expensive inconvenience.

 What happens during a boiler service?

-- The components will be tested next, which involves using specialist tools to check the boiler is working efficiently.
+- Next, the components will be tested which involves using specialist tools to check the boiler is working efficiently.

-Modern boilers are energy efficient.
-It’s a well known fact that replacing an old inefficient boiler with a modern equivalent will have a considerable effect on home energy bills.
 Take an average gas boiler installation for example.
 According to the Energy Saving Trust it will typically cost around £2,300 to install a brand new boiler.
-Which, depending on the age and efficiency of the existing boiler, could see savings of anywhere between £105 and £300 achieved.
+Which, depending on the age and efficiency of the existing boiler, could see savings of anywhere between £105 and £305.

 When it comes to a boiler replacement here’s some food for thought: ideally you should consider replacing your boiler when it’s 10-15 years old because the older it is the less efficient it becomes.

-If you do opt for a replacement boiler then it’s advisable to get a Power Flush before installing a new boiler.
-Removing sludge and build up from the heating pipework will improve the overall energy efficiency of your central heating system.
+If you do opt for a replacement boiler then it’s advisable to get a powerflush before installation.
+This removes sludge and build-up from the heating pipework will improve the overall energy efficiency of your central heating system.

 Get Boiler Quotes